-The new Code sets the equal division of the property acquired during marriage as a default property regime, assigning an economic value to women's hitherto invisible labor for the well-being of the family household.
-It also sets 18 as the legal minimum age for marriage for both women and men (it was previously 17 for men and 15 for women), gives the same inheritance rights to children born outside marriage as those born in marriage, and allows single parents to adopt children.
+The new Turkish Civil Code, which abolishes the supremacy of men in marriage and thus establishes the full equality of men and women in the family, was approved by the Turkish Parliament on November 22, 2001, and came into effect on January 1, 2002.
+The new Code sets the equal division of property acquired during marriage as a default property regime, assigning an economic value to women's hitherto invisible labor for the well-being of the family household.
+It also sets 18 as the legal minimum age for marriage for both women and men (it was previously 17 for men and 15 for women), gives the same inheritance rights to children born outside marriage as those born within marriage, and allows single parents to adopt children.

+In addition, in October 2001, Article 41 of the Constitution was amended, redefining the family as an entity that is "based on equality between spouses."
+The new article reads: "The family is the foundation of Turkish society and is based on equality between spouses."
 The old Turkish Civil Code of 1926 was translated and adapted from the Swiss Civil Code of the time and included several articles reducing women to a subordinate position in the family.
 For example, the husband was defined as the head of the marriage union, thus granting him the final say over the choice of domicile and children.